Product Photo Lighting Guide: Natural vs Artificial for E-Commerce

 Weather Pattern Optimization

-Professional product photographers track weather patterns to optimize natural light sessions using modern forecasting tools:
+Professional product photographers track weather patterns to optimize natural light sessions using modern forecasting tools and apps:

 Ideal Conditions for Product Photography: